 Do you have a dog?
-If you do, you're lucky.
-You probably know that living with a dog is more fun than living without one (at least most of the time).
+If so, you're lucky.
+You probably know that living with a dog is more fun than living without one (at least most of the time.)
 But you may not know that having a dog comes with amazing benefits for your emotional and physical well-being.

 A Dog Can Give You A Longer Lifespan

 A Swedish study of 3.4 million people proves it.
 In Sweden, dog registration is mandatory, and all trips to hospitals are recorded so it was fairly straight forward for researchers to compare dog owners to the dog-less over a period of 12 years.

 They found that people with dogs were less likely to die of cardiovascular disease as well as other causes, even when considering other factors such as age, body mass, and socioeconomic status.
 The difference was particularly striking when it came to those living alone.
 Studies have shown that people who live alone are likelier to die then those living with someone else, but having a dog in the household definitely helps.
 Those who lived alone with a dog had a 33 percent lower risk of death than those who lived alone without one.

 Exactly how does having a canine companion extend people's lives?
 It may be the simple act of getting out and walking the dog--hunting dog breeds that require more activity seemed to have the greatest life-extending effect.
 It may be that people with dogs are likelier to visit natural settings, such as a park, beach, or forest, which in itself brings health benefits.
 Or it may be the well-known health benefits of companionship.
 Whatever the case, bringing a dog into your life might mean you wind up with more life to enjoy.

 A Dog Can Help You Be More Mindful

 The mental and emotional health benefits of mindfulness are well known.
 But for many of us, staying focused on the present moment is an almost impossible task.
 Dogs (and other animals) can help, because for the most part, that's all they do.